ia03/ritser/readme.txt

-install apache wsgi with ssl and make it run on startup
+install nginx and gunicorn with ssl and make it run on startup

 install postgresql and citext extension https://stackoverflow.com/questions/15981197/postgresql-error-type-citext-does-not-exist

-set up postgresql database and make it run on startup set environment variables in readme.md
+set up postgresql database and make it run on startup

+install memcached and make it run on startup

+set environment variables in readme.md

 install whatever is in requirements.txt